vakila/automerge.github.io/docs/quickstart.md

 import {next as A} from "@automerge/automerge" //why `next`?
 See the the "next" section of the conceptual overview
 ```

-## Initializing a repository

-Before we can start finding or creating documents, we'll need a repo.
-Here, we create one that can synchronize with other tabs using a sort of pseudo-network built into the browser that allows communication between tabs with the same shared origin: the BroadcastChannel.
+Then, create a Repo that can synchronize with other tabs using a sort of pseudo-network built into the browser that allows communication between tabs with the same shared origin: the BroadcastChannel.

 ```js
 const repo = new Repo({